Meech Lake Accord: Aftermath

+Following the failure to ratify the accord, the leaders of the three major federal political parties each made a televised address on the subject.
+Mulroney, while tacitly blaming Wells for the accord's failure, and also attributing the outcome of the process to the accord's becoming a "lightning rod" for discontent with the federal government, accepted that certain concerns about the process ought to have been addressed earlier, and warned against renewed attempts at Quebec secession.
+Herb Gray, who was acting as opposition leader following Turner's resignation earlier in the year, called the outcome "a failure of Brian Mulroney to live up to his responsibility to provide honest leadership and straightforward management of constitutional change in this country", accused the process of having been fundamentally flawed and not having sufficiently involved the wider public, and emphasized that the failure of the accord should not be interpreted as the rest of Canada repudiating Quebec.
+NDP leader Audrey McLaughlin likewise felt the process to have been severely flawed, describing it as "eleven men behind closed doors", and particularly criticized it as having failed to take into consideration the needs of women, minorities, and indigenous peoples, while calling out Mulroney for his attempts to blame the provincial legislatures that either resisted the accord or did not pass it at all.

 Quebec

 In a speech to the National Assembly of Quebec delivered the next day, Bourassa captured the nationalist sentiment of the moment:

 Jacques Parizeau, leader of the opposition, crossed the floor to shake Bourassa's hand and referred to him as "my Premier".
 On June 25, an estimated 500,000 Quebecers marched in the Saint-Jean-Baptiste Day celebrations in Quebec City, during which actor Jean Duceppe delivered a speech calling for independence.
 Polls at this time showed a majority of 61–64% in favour of sovereignty-association.
 Bourassa, in an attempt to constructively capture nationalist sentiment, declared he would negotiate only with the Federal government, and later passed Bill 150, which promised a referendum by October 26, 1992, on a revised constitutional agreement or sovereignty for Quebec.
 Despite these initiatives, Bourassa remained privately committed to federalism, believing that sovereignty, while possible, was unworkable.

 Bouchard and other alienated Quebec MPs united to form the Bloc Québécois under his leadership.